henry-hartzler/ADHOC_Company_Website/READMe.md

 # ADHOC Company Website
-Create a responsive company website according to the client's design spec using Bootstrap.
+Create a responsive company website according to the client's design specifications using Bootstrap.